Hello Visitor | Login history[] who?[] case studies[] services[] processes[] contact[] jobs[]

 Francine the Fundraising Executive

-http://d36vh9gkg2fzwi.cloudfront.net/assets/60EPvru8cBCQl14IvzAYjw/iStock_000001311815XSmall160.jpg []
+https://d36vh9gkg2fzwi.cloudfront.net/assets/60EPvru8cBCQl14IvzAYjw/iStock_000001311815XSmall160.jpg []

 Coming from a Fortune 500 company, Francine understands marketing.
 She knows the importance of measuring results.